Winetricks/winezeug/patchwatcher/readme.txt

 Inside it, create a 'slave' directory; this is where jobs that are queued for work will wait to be executed.

-9. Run
-  sh wine-slave.sh init
-to prepare a wine tree for testing.

 The next few steps will step you through the process normally done automatically by Patchwatcher so you can catch problems more easily.

-10. Try fetching patches by running sh libpwdemo.sh receive
+9. Try fetching patches by running sh libpwdemo.sh receive
 This should fetch patches from the pop3 mailbox and put them in the shared/inbox directory.
 Each patch series